 If you were to spot one of these gray-colored, small birds in the wild, you might not think twice about it.
 But catch it in action and you’ll quickly see why this species is such a treat to see.

 The American Dipper has a very unique distinction; it’s the only aquatic songbird native to North America.
 These birds can swim or walk along the bottoms of streams in search of food, but still take to the trees to sing their own bright, chirpy songs to communicate with one another.
+American Dippers eat insects and other small aquatic creatures as part of their diet.
 Their strong wings even allow them to dive and swim up to 20 feet at a time.

 Hummingbirds